 In the late 19th century and early 20th century there were several articles suggesting the Pink and Blue gender associations were actually reversed.
 Pink was believed to be more suitable for boys as it was a stronger more noticeable color.
 Because blue is a more reserved and less prominent color, it was considered delicate and therefore more suitable to girls.
 However this seemed to be simply an interpretation or opinion on the most suitable colors for boys and girls, and it didn’t last.

 Around the mid 20th century, clothing companies switched to the pink for girls, blue for boys preference that we see today.
-Once these companies began advertising with these color preferences it quickly became the norm, and gender or sex color associations became automatic and unconscious in the western world.
+Once these companies began advertising with these color preferences it quickly became the norm, and gender color associations became automatic and unconscious in the western world.

 Some academics believe these color associations are nothing more than the result of mass marketing campaigns by large clothing companies, originating in America in the mid to late 20th century.